Credit 101: The Ultimate Guide to Credit in 2024

 What to Do if You've Been a Victim of Identity Theft

-If you think you’ve been a victim of identity theft or fraud, you should do a few things immediately.
+If you think you’ve been a victim of identity theft or fraud, there are a few things you should do immediately.

-Once you’ve completed those first crucial four steps, you can start repairing any damage that might have been done.
+Once you've completed those first crucial 4 steps you can start repairing any damage that might have been done.

-3. Get in touch with all three credit bureaus and have them correct your credit report.
+Get in touch with all 3 credit bureaus and have them correct your credit report.

 When it comes to credit or identity theft, timing is crucial.
-If you discover it soon enough and act immediately, the thief’s potential damage to your credit report will be limited, and the headache it causes will be less.
+If you discover it soon enough and act immediately, it will limit the thief's potential damage to your credit report and lessen the headache it causes overall.

 Guide to Protecting Your Credit Health Post-Pandemic